rcl-ssl/docs/portal/free-certificate.md

 ![image](../images/portal/stand-alone-dns-record.PNG)

-- This is another example of another DNS record
+- This is another example of a DNS record

 ![image](../images/portal/stand-alone-dns-record2.PNG)